cuemacro/finmarketpy/README.md

 * 29 Jul 2015 - Added backtesting functions (including simple FX trend following strategy) and various bug fixes/comments.
 * 24 Jul 2015 - Added functions for doing simple seasonality studies and added examples.
 * 17 Jul 2015 - Created example to show how to use technical indicators.
-* 13 Jul 2015 - Changed location of conf, renamed examples folder to pythalesians-examples.
+* 13 Jul 2015 - Changed location of conf, renamed examples folder to pythalesians_examples.
 Can now be installed using setup.py.
 * 10 Jul 2015 - Added ability to download Dukascopy FX tick data (data is free for personal use - check Dukascopy terms & conditions).
 Note that past month of data is generally not made available by Dukascopy

 End of note